The Office of Undergraduate Research Scholars & UHSP Presents

 about the symposium

-The 2022 Undergraduate Research Symposium will be held in person on Monday, April 18th, 2022 and Tuesday, April 19th, 2022.
-Oral talks will take place con-currently inside the Green Center on Monday, April 18th from 10a-12p MT.
-Poster presentations will take place in Friedhoff Hall on Tuesday, April 19th from 10a-12p MT.
+The 2023 Spring Undergraduate Research Symposium will be held in person on Wednesday, Apr 19th, and Thursday, April 20th.
+Oral talks will take place on Wednesday, April 19th from 1-3 pm in Ballrooms D & E. Poster session will take place of Thursday, April 20th from 11-1 pm in Ballrooms A,B & C. Judging will also take place during the scheduled Oral and Poster presentations..
 Refreshments will be provided.
 All faculty, staff, and students are encouraged to join us in celebrating our hardworking undergraduate researchers and their dedicated mentors!

 For further information, please contact the office of Undergraduate Research Scholars at firstname.lastname@example.org